t1m0thyj/lerna-audit/README.md

 # Lerna Audit action

+**This project is no longer maintained.
+Using npm@7 workspaces is recommended as it makes this action unnecessary.**

 GitHub Action to run NPM audit on Lerna monorepo

 Implements https://github.com/lerna/lerna/issues/1663#issuecomment-559010254 since there is currently no `lerna audit` command.